monk-io/docs/_mkdocs/docs/publishers.md

 Monk is a new alternative to Kubernetes and Terraform-based deployment flows.
 We make it possible to orchestrate entire stacks, rather than just containers, on any cloud or on-premise cluster, saving months of DevOps overhead.

-This vision wouldn't be possible without publishers: developers who build and maintain stack Templates.
+This vision wouldn't be possible without publishers: developers who build and maintain stack Kits.
 We invite you to become one for fun, exposure and a host of other benefits.

-## Publishers create Monk Templates
+## Publishers create Monk Kits

-Monk is based on powerful master manifests, called Templates.
+Monk is based on powerful master manifests, called Kits.
 You can use them to specify and provision system configurations down to the workload level.
-This makes these templates incredibly easy to deploy, manage and migrate on any infrastructure.
+This makes these Kits incredibly easy to deploy, manage and migrate on any infrastructure.

-Templates are released on [MonkHub.io](https://monkhub.io) by community Publishers, who include open source developers, software vendors, and enterprises.
-In our open beta, we collected over 300+ templates, ranging from single software components to fully integrated stack blueprints.
-We are always on the lookout for thrill-seeking devs to build more templates and push this new boundary of orchestration with us.
+Kits are released on [MonkHub.io](https://monkhub.io) by community Publishers, who include open source developers, software vendors, and enterprises.
+In our open beta, we collected over 300+ Kits, ranging from single software components to fully integrated stack blueprints.
+We are always on the lookout for thrill-seeking devs to build more Kits and push this new boundary of orchestration with us.

 ​[Apply here](https://monk-io.typeform.com/to/SCkHZKPE) to start publishing, or read on for details.

-## How templates work
+## How Kits work

-Think of Monk templates as no-Kubernetes Helm charts on overdrive, defining entire system requirements from machines to workload provisioning.
+Think of Monk Kits as no-Kubernetes Helm charts on overdrive, defining entire system requirements from machines to workload provisioning.
 They’re written in Monk Script, an easy and powerful flavor of YAML that is:

 : **Composable**: Import, reuse and modify existing configurations as you would with regular code libraries.

 : **Scriptable**: Extend the capabilities of the containers and your system with our programmable control plane.

-: **Portable**: Templates can be reproduced on any cloud or on-premise cluster that runs Monk within minutes.
+: **Portable**: Kits can be reproduced on any cloud or on-premise cluster that runs Monk within minutes.

 This means you can tweak and share single components (e.g. Nginx) as easily as an entire off-the-shelf stack (e.g. the entire data science workflow your startup runs on AWS + GCP), or even better, combine these and more to build something entirely new.
 Here's a [simple example](./guides/basic-app.md).

 ## Benefits for Publishers

-This flexibility makes Monk templates an excellent distribution choice for open-source developers and proprietary software vendors.
+This flexibility makes Monk Kits an excellent distribution choice for open-source developers and proprietary software vendors.
 As a fast-growing Silicon Valley startup we are actively exploring publishing models that you, our community, will love and benefit from.

 Monk is a new paradigm in orchestration.
 It makes it easy for your users to run your software anywhere while giving you visibility into a growing new community: